pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 ![hydra](https://pebreo.github.io/IMG_0755.jpeg)

-Nassim Taleb uses three metaphors using Greek mythology to illustrate fragility.
+Taleb uses three metaphors using Greek mythology to best explain the concept.
 Damocles, a figure with a sword perpetually hanging over his head, represents constant threat and vulnerability.
 The Phoenix that rises from the ashes, embodies resilience, and the ability to bounce back from destruction.
 Finally, the hydra, a many-headed serpent where cutting off one head leads to two growing back.
 These  three images capture the essence of fragility, resilience, and antifragility.

 Antifragility means going beyond resilience – the ability to bounce back from setbacks.
 Rather, it's about **thriving** on stressors, growing stronger, feeding on challenges.